raghavendra-nataraj/XINU/Report.md

 ============
 DeadLock :-
 ============
-In deadlock we introduce a redundant statement where we assign the count to inbox of same process(The values are same however).The output also has a "ps" command output which displays the current running process.
+In deadlock we introduce a redundant statement where we assign the count to inbox of same process(However, the values should be same in synchrounous manner).
+The output also has a "ps" command output which displays the current running process.
 Where the "i" has four running process which is created by the program.

 Output:-